openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/onnx_specific/Convert_RNNT.md

 **Step 5**.
 Export RNN-T model into ONNX with the script below.
 Copy the code below into a file named `export_rnnt_to_onnx.py` and run it in the current directory `rnnt_for_openvino`:

-> **note**: If you already have a full clone of MLComons inferene repository, you need to
+> **NOTE**: If you already have a full clone of MLComons inferene repository, you need to
 > specify `mlcommons_inference_path` variable.

 ```python